 Her show “Home is Where the heART Is” in September 2017, was hosted by the Carnegie Art Museum as an artist studio tour and philanthropic art appreciation and education event.

-“I truly enjoy the opportunity of freely exploring our natural environment through the use of paint.
-Its beautiful, often rugged and wide open scenes provide limitless inspiration for my work.
-Our natural landscape appears to be disappearing on an almost daily basis.
-It is my desire to paint not only a glimpse of nature in its undisturbed beauty, but to preserve a moment of natural history.” – Mona Neuhaus
+“I enjoy the experience of freely exploring our natural environment through the creative process with the use of paint.
+Its beauty and serenity, yet often powerful presence, provides limitless inspiration for my work.
+Our lands, seas, and skies are ever evolving either by nature’s own course or by man’s hand.
+It is my desire not only to paint an interpretation of nature as I encounter it, but also to preserve a moment of natural narrative.” – Mona Neuhaus